a building - founders hall at dusk

 Applying for Jobs

 For most graduates, finding a job is the next step.
 This is a difficult task, but resourcefulness, networking, and persistence will help you land the best job possible.
-You might not get your dream job right away, so be open to other opportunities such as internships and volunteer work.
+You might not get your dream job right away, be open to other opportunities such as internships and volunteer work.
 These opportunities may open the doors to stable employment and will expand your network in the field of your choice.
 The key to attaining a job in your field is knowing your value and casting a wide net, which your graduate degree will prepare you to do!

 Applying for Doctoral Programs